mth0348/discord-autolink-bot/README.md

 # DrunKen Discord Bot
-A insider Discord bot for a group of friends.
+An insider Discord bot for a group of friends.